 Modules are informed and driven by research, and are assessed by project work that links your professional settings to contemporary educational research.
 This leads to a dissertation based on your professional educational research interests.

-- ED6042: Learning as Identity: Teaching as Implications - Prof. K. Hall
+- ED6042 Learning as Identity: Teaching Implications

 Dissertation students are required to attend and participate in a series of compulsory research seminars and independently prepare a research proposal on their chosen research area.
 Students must then write a dissertation of 15,000 words under the supervision of an allocated Staff member.